SnowDenix/FrportalDocs/consolidated-docs/index.md

 ---

-*This consolidated documentation was created to improve accessibility, LLM compatibility, and operational efficiency.*
+*This consolidated documentation was created to improve accessibility, modern standards compatibility, and operational efficiency.*

 **© 2025 Aydınlı Grup - All rights reserved.**